ASA-P/PlaywrightSynoptic/README/Useful Information.md

 - [Device emulation:](https://try.playwright.tech/?l=csharp&e=device-emulation) This example emulates a Pixel 2 and creates a screenshot with its screen size.

 # Debugging
 Understanding why a script does not work as expected and finding the failure root cause are automation key skills.
-Given its importance and its sometimes deceptive complexity, debugging is a topic that should receive quite some attention.

 Awareness comes first
 Script debugging is firstly about observing and understanding.
 Finding out what is causing the failure (or misbehaviour) in your execution heavily depends on your knowledge of: